The Pros & Cons Of Children On Social Media

 These children will also be an integral part of changing the face of marketing on the social media platform.
 While many people cite that these children will suffer and be unable to publicly socialize, many are finding peers who are similar to them to connect with because they’ve been required to do so their entire digital lives.

 These online friendships can even turn into face to face relationships through school, extracurricular clubs, and one day, their profession.
 This can be especially useful for the introverted child who is able to carefully craft their online identity and means of interfacing with peers.
 With careful supervision and guidance, online friendships can do a lot for the ever-changing child who is struggling to find their way in the world.

 The American Academy of Pediatrics has gathered research regarding the pros and cons of social media usage in pre-teens and adolescents, and the risks and rewards are fairly evenly balanced.
 Check out their resources on discussing social media and its dangers with your teens for additional guidance on creating a conversation about internet safety.

 When it comes to social media for children, there have to be boundaries in place.
 Children need that online and off because they carry those boundaries and their underlying assumptions into adulthood, giving them a better chance of using social media in healthier ways.

 Giving children small responsibilities that grow over time–allowing them to safely experiment and fail without trauma–is crucial for their mental health, their ability to make and maintain healthy relationships in life, and their ability to see themselves based on and through how they perceive others and how others perceive them.

-Social networking isn’t ‘good’ or ‘bad,’ but a vital teaching tool–an ongoing and useful and infotmstive caricature of the real-world they live in.
+Social networking isn’t ‘good’ or ‘bad,’ but a vital teaching tool–an ongoing and useful and informative caricature of the real world they live in.